lamini-ai/llm-classifier/README.md

 >> ["cat", "dog"] # correct!
 ```

-If you include data on classes that aren't in your `classes`, then the classifier will include them as new classes, and learn to predict them.
-However, without a prompt, it won't have a description to use to further boost them.
+If you include data on classes that aren't in your `classes`, then the classifier will include them as new classes, and learn to predict them.</br> However, without a prompt, it won't have a description to use to further boost them.

-General guideline: if you don't have any or little data on a class, then make sure to include a good prompt for it.
-Like prompt-engineering any LLM, creating good descriptions---e.g. with details and examples---helps the LLM get the right thing.
+General guideline: if you don't have any or little data on a class, then make sure to include a good prompt for it.</br> Like prompt-engineering any LLM, creating good descriptions---e.g. with details and examples---helps the LLM get the right thing.

 #### You can also work with this data more easily through files.
 ```